 Before joining William Joseph, James led the digital team at Cancer Research UK, the UK’s largest charity.
 There and in his previous roles at Battersea Dogs & Cats Home and Variety he was responsible for the development of digital products that met user needs and drove business value, through his experience across Digital Marketing, UX, Analytics, SEO, Content Strategy, Development and Solutions Architecture.

-Ellie has worked across the third sector – leading digital transformation and digital products at some of the most respected charities in the UK including Cancer Research UK, Kids and the Royal Institute of British Architects.
-Ellie has a valuable mix of knowledge; ranging from best in class digital techniques to the delivery of large scale change programmes which help organisations realise their potential digitally.
+Ellie has worked across the third sector, leading digital transformation and digital products at some of the most respected charities in the UK, including Cancer Research UK, Kids and the Royal Institute of British Architects.
+Ellie has a valuable mix of knowledge: from best-in-class digital techniques to the delivery of large scale change programmes which help organisations realise their potential digitally.

 Dan’s work is driven by typography, and an eye for structure and layout.
 He has worked on design and branding projects for clients including The Photographers’ Gallery, Battersea Dogs & Cats Home, University of Oxford, Brighton University and Banque de Luxembourg.

 Ed has a very ideas-driven approach to his work which has been recognised by D&AD, DBA and the RCA’s Inclusive Design Centre.
 He has worked with clients including National Trust, WWF, Young Minds and The Canal & River Trust.
 Ed has also been responsible for digital work that spans multiple markets including Europe, South America and the Baltics.